 This chili has a base of both ground beef and sausage- and I think that it is the combination of the two that makes it so yumma-licious!
-So you'll need to start by browning 2 lbs of ground beef in a big soup pot.
+So you'll need to start by browning the ground beef in a big soup pot.

 Sure- it will set you back about $40, but let me tell you- there is something so downright soulfully satisfying about using that gizmo to chop the heck out of meats and veggies into tasty little morsels.
 Of course, all of that chopping is a little loud- so you might not want to do while the family is in the next room trying to catch the big game, or when the baby is napping!

 And what are we chopping?
-Well the 1 lb of cooked breakfast sausage patties for starters.
+Well the the cooked breakfast sausage patties for starters.
 I first prepare it in the microwave according to the instructions on the package, and then chop it all up into little bits.
-Next I dice 2 green peppers, and finally 1 medium-sized onion.
+Next I dice the green peppers and onion.

 By this point, your ground beef should be nice and browned.
 Drain any excess grease, and return it to the soup pot.

 Mix all of that in really well.
 Then add in 1 tablespoon of chili powder.
 We'll ease more in over time as we allow our chili to simmer sloooowly.